libretro/docs/docs/guides/controller-autoconfiguration.md

 * In GNU/Linux: jstest /dev/input/js0
 * Slowly press L2 and R2 to identify which axis numbers change
 * Note the axis numbers that correspond to L2 and R2
-* In the RetroArch config file, set:
+* In the autoconfig file, set:
 ```
 input_l2_axis = "+X"  (where X is the L2 axis number)
 input_r2_axis = "+Y"  (where Y is the R2 axis number)